 “Free inquiry and free expression are indispensable to the attainment of those goals to which Hamilton College is dedicated.
 All members of the college community should be free to examine and discuss all questions of interest to them, to express opinions, and to question but not suppress the opinions of others.
 Because of its commitment to free discussion, the faculty states that actions by individuals or groups to prevent speakers invited to the campus from speaking, to disrupt the operation of the institution, or to restrain others by physical force cannot be tolerated.
 In short, the right to protest the expression of opinion and the right to express opinion are mutually dependent.”

-Based on the above, the College would stress that it has not only protected, but has encouraged controversy and indulged dissent, whether by students, faculty members or visitors.
-This has applied to all forms of vocal demonstrations, protests and criticism, whether directed at national or local policy or at Hamilton.
-The College further stresses that it deplores the use of violence, and it will make every effort to prevent violence.
+Based on the above, the College would stress that it has not only protected but has encouraged controversy and indulged dissent, whether by students, faculty members or visitors.
+This has applied to all forms of vocal demonstrations, protests, and criticism, whether directed at national or local policy or at Hamilton.

-Hamilton College has a system of rules, regulations and procedures which have proven effective.
+Hamilton College has a system of rules, regulations, and procedures which have proven effective.
 These are published annually here and in the Faculty Handbook.
 It now adds to these rules the following procedures for the maintenance of public order on its campus and other College property used for educational purposes.
-Such public order shall be that deemed appropriate to a college campus and, more particularly, to the campus of Hamilton College.

 We recognize that in matters of this sort in particular, full and prompt communication among all components of our College community is highly desirable, and that to the extent time and circumstances permit, such communication should precede the exercise of the authority, discretion and responsibilities granted and imposed in the following rules, regulations and procedures: